nrinaudo/nrinaudo.github.com/_articles/pl/bindings.md

 date:   20240626
 ---

 While our little language is developing apace, we are still lacking basic features.
 One is the ability to give names to values and reuse them, which is commonly known as _variables_.
-We'll stay clear of that term for the moment however, as it hints strongly at things that can change, which is not at all what we're doing at the moment.
+We'll stay clear of that term for the moment however, as it hints strongly at things that can change and we do not want to go there quite yet.
 Instead, since we're binding a value to a name, we'll call these _bindings_.

 For the same reason, I will not be using the common `var` or `val` keywords to declare bindings (`var` feels mutable, `val` immutable, and we're very pointedly not making a decision either way).
 Instead, we'll use `let`, a very good term that I wish more languages used.